+- Amount of

+Management Formulation

+Pest/Problem Options per Acre Effectiveness REI PHI Comments

+Anthracnose, cane Same as Shoots S ix Inches Long a nd Before Bloor ns Open

+blight, and spur blight

+Leaf spots Same as Shoots Six Inches Long and Before Blooms Open

+(Cercospora,

+Pseudocercospora, and

+Septoria)

+Cane and leaf rust, Same as Shoots S ix Inches Long a nd Before Bloor ns Open

+orange rust, and yellow

+rust

-Management Amount of Formulation Pest/Problem Options per Acre Effectiveness PHI Comments Anthracnose, cane blight, and spur blight Same as Shoots S ix Inches Long a nd Before Bloo ms Open Leaf spots (Cercospora, Pseudocercospora, and Septoria) Same as Shoots S ix Inches Long a nd Before Bloom ms Open Powdery mildew myclobutanil (Rally 40WSP) 1.25 to 3 oz E 24 hrs 0 days It is also active against cane and leaf rust, orange rust and yellow rust.
+Blackberry and Raspberry (continued) Early bloc om (5-10%) (continued) Pest/Problem Management Options Amount of Formulation per Acre Effectiveness REI PHI Comments Powdery mildew myclobutanil (Rally 40WSP) 1.25 to 3 oz Е 24 hrs 0 days It is also active against cane and leaf rust, orange rust and yellow rust.
 Begin applications as early as bud break, and continue applications on a 10 to 14 day schedule, depending on disease(s) and disease severity.
 Do not apply more than 10 oz per acre per season.
 FRAC 3. azoxystrobin + propiconazole (Quilt Xcel) 14 to 21 fl oz Е 12 hrs 30 days Application should begin prior to disease development and continue on a 14-day schedule.
 No more than 2 sequential applications of Quilt Xcel should be made before alternating with fungicides that have a different mode of action.
 Make no more than 3 applications of Quilt Xcel or other group 11 fungicides per season.
 FRAC 11+3. pyraclostrobin (Cabrio EG) 14 oz Е 12 hrs 0 days No more than 2 sequential applications of Cabrio should be made before alternating with fungicides of different mode of action.
 Make no more than 4 applications of Cabrio or other strobilurins per season.
-FRAC 11.

-Black berry and Raspberry (continued) Early bloom (5-10%) (continued) Pest/Problem Management Options Amount of Formulation per Acre Effectiveness REI PHI Comments Powdery mildew (continued) azoxystrobin (Abound FL) 6 to 15.5 fl oz Е 4 hrs 0 days No more than 2 sequential applications of azoxystrobin should be made before alternating with fungicides of different mode of action.
+FRAC 11. azoxystrobin (Abound FL) 6 to 15.5 fl oz E 4 hrs 0 days Under conditions of high disease pressure, it is recommended to use the higher rate.
+No more than 2 sequential applications of azoxystrobin should be made Numerous generics are also available See label See label before alternating with fungicides of a different mode of action.
 Make no more than 4 applications of azoxystrobin or other strobilurins per season.
 FRAC 11. pyraclostrobin + boscalid (Pristine) 18.5 to 23 oz Е 12 hrs 0 days No more than 2 sequential applications of Pristine should be made before alternating with fungicides that have a different mode of action.
 Make no more than 4 applications of Pristine or other strobilurins per season.
 FRAC 11+7. fluopyram + pyrimethanil (Luna Tranquility) 13.6 to 27 fl oz VG 12 hrs 0 days Apply no more than 54.7 fl oz product per acre per year.
 Make no more than two sequential applications of group 7 or 9 fungicides.
 Luna Tranquility is not registered in Louisiana FRAC 7+9.
-Cane and leaf rust, orange rust, and yellow rust Same as Shoots S Six Inches Long a and Before Bloo ms Open ı Botrytis gray mold iprodione (Rovral 4F; Nevado 4F) 1 to 2 pt G 24 hrs 0 days Iprodione-based products must be mixed with a protectant fungicide such as captan in a minimum of 100 gallons per acre.
-Do not make more than 4 applications per season.
-Do not make more than 2 consecutive applications before switching to a chemical with a different mode of action.
-FRAC 2.
-Fenhexamid (Elevate 50WDG) 1.5 lb Е 12 hrs 0 days Begin application at 10% bloom and continue through harvest.
-Avoid making more than two consecutive applications of Elevate before switching to a fungicide with another mode of action.
-Do not apply more than 6.0 lb of material per acre per year.
-Resistance to fenhexamid is an issue in many southeastern states and resistance monitoring is recommended.
-Fenhexamid should always be applied with a protectant fungicide such as captan.
-FRAC 17. cyprodinil + fludioxonil (Switch 62.5WG) 11 to 14 oz Е 12 hrs 0 days Begin application at early bloom.
-Do not exceed 56 oz of product per acre per year.
-Make no more than two sequential applications before using another mode-of-action fungicide.
-FRAC 9+12.